-Minimum Redemption Amounts are unrelated to the sizes of the PCFs.
-For Authorised Participants, the Minimum Redemption Amounts may be higher than the amounts disclosed herein.
-Minimum Redemption Amounts will be available upon request from the Registrar and Transfer Agent and available via the website: www.Xtrackers.com.
-If you are not an Authorised Participant, the Minimum Redemption Amounts will remain as stated in each relevant Product Annex, together with any applicable Redemption Charge.
+The Minimum Redemption Amount is unrelated to the size of the PCF.
+For Authorised Participants, the Minimum Redemption Amount may be higher than the amount disclosed herein.
+The Minimum Redemption Amount will be available upon request from the Registrar and Transfer Agent and available via the website: www.Xtrackers.com.
+If you are not an Authorised Participant, the Minimum Redemption Amount will remain as stated in the Product Annex, together with any applicable Redemption Charge.

-Please refer to Section H of the relevant Schedule for details on the Minimum Holding Requirement and the Minimum Redemption Amount applicable to each Sub-Fund.
+Please refer to Section H of Schedule 1 for details on the Minimum Holding Requirement and the Minimum Redemption Amount applicable to the Sub-Fund.

-If: (1) for any reason, the value of the total net assets of a Sub-Fund or Share Class declines to, or fails to reach, at any time, the relevant Minimum Net Asset Value; (2) the Board of Directors deems it appropriate, because of changes in the economic, regulatory or political situation relating to a Sub-Fund or Share Class; (3) the Board of Directors deems it appropriate to rationalize a Sub-Fund or Share Class; or (4) the Board of Directors deems it appropriate because it is in the best interest of the Shareholders of a Sub-Fund or Share Class, the Board of Directors may redeem all (but not some) of the outstanding Shares of the relevant Sub-Fund or Share Class at the Net Asset Value per Share (taking into account actual realisation prices of investments and realisation expenses), calculated on the Valuation Day specified as the effective date for such redemption.
-A notice regarding the compulsory redemption, to the extent required by applicable laws and regulations or otherwise deemed appropriate by the Board of Directors, will be published in the newspaper(s) determined by the Board of Directors, and/or sent to the Shareholders of the relevant Sub-Fund or Share Class and/or communicated via other means prior to the effective date for the compulsory redemption.
+If: (1) for any reason, the value of the total net assets of the Sub-Fund or a Share Class declines to, or fails to reach, at any time, the relevant Minimum Net Asset Value; (2) the Board of Directors deems it appropriate, because of changes in the economic, regulatory or political situation relating to the Sub-Fund or a Share Class; (3) the Board of Directors deems it appropriate to rationalize the Sub-Fund or a Share Class; or (4) the Board of Directors deems it appropriate because it is in the best interest of the Shareholders of the Sub-Fund or a Share Class, the Board of Directors may redeem all (but not some) of the outstanding Shares of the Sub-Fund or Share Class at the Net Asset Value per Share (taking into account actual realisation prices of investments and realisation expenses), calculated on the Valuation Day specified as the effective date for such redemption.
+A notice regarding the compulsory redemption, to the extent required by applicable laws and regulations or otherwise deemed appropriate by the Board of Directors, will be published in the newspaper(s) determined by the Board of Directors, and/or sent to the Shareholders of the Sub-Fund or Share Class and/or communicated via other means prior to the effective date for the compulsory redemption.